Prepare a plan for the children's living accommodations and how to divide their time between parents

 It is important to keep in mind that legal custody is different from physical custody.
 A parent with legal custody has the ability to make decisions related to a child’s welfare, education, and health.
 Rarely does a court award one parent sole legal custody.

-A court in Orange County will consider all factors in a child and parent’s history in determining a child custody arrangement.
+A court in Orange County will consider all factors in a child and the custodial parent’s history in determining a child custody arrangement.
 If the child is over the age of 12 and mature, the court will take into consideration where the child wants to live.

 Other factors the court will consider include financial stability, health, parental lifestyle, second-hand smoke, domestic violence, drug use, emotional bonds, established living pattern (e.g. where the child’s school or community is), alcohol abuse, impact on the child of changing the existing arrangements, and which parent is likely to encourage visits with the other parent.
 If one parent has been the child’s primary caregiver and there are no negative factors related to that parent’s caretaking, this fact can be very influential in the court’s decision.

-If you are a parent seeking sole custody, you should be aware that a family court may consider prior drug or DUI convictions or order drug testing before making a decision about custody.
-While a positive result or prior conviction does not necessarily mean the other parent will be granted custody, it can be a factor in the judge’s decision.
+If you are a parent seeking sole custody, you should be aware that a family court may consider prior drug or DUI convictions or order drug testing before making a decision about full custody.
+While a positive result or prior conviction does not necessarily mean the other parent will be granted full custody, it can be a factor in the judge’s decision.
 Similarly, domestic violence can be a big factor in a judge’s decision.
-Mitigating factors if a parent has been accused of domestic violence include: completing a treatment program, completing a parenting class, and demonstrating how much time has passed since the accusations of domestic violence.
+Mitigating factors if a parent has been accused of domestic violence include: completing a treatment program, completing an equal shared parenting class, and demonstrating how much time has passed since the accusations of domestic violence.

 These matters are highly complex, so couples seeking divorce should seek experienced legal counsel right away.
 Because divorce courts can determine how assets are divided, an experienced divorce lawyer can help you understand the process and ensure that your rights and finances are duly safeguarded during the process.
 That is where Brown Dahan attorneys can help.